Sun Lounge (railcar): Service history

-Pullman delivered three Sun Lounges to the Seaboard: Miami Beach, Palm Beach, and Hollywood Beach.
+Pullman delivered three Sun Lounges to the Seaboard: Miami Beach, Palm Beach, and Hollywood Beach, numbered 18-20 respectively.
 All three entered service in 1956 on the Silver Meteor.
-When the Seaboard merged with its rival the Atlantic Coast Line Railroad in 1967 to create the Seaboard Coast Line Railroad the cars remained in service but were renamed, becoming the Sun View, Sun Beam, and Sun Ray, respectively.
-Amtrak inherited all three lounges in 1971.
-It retired Sun View in 1977; Sun Beam and Sun Ray in 1981.
+When the Seaboard merged with its rival the Atlantic Coast Line Railroad (ACL) in 1967 to create the Seaboard Coast Line Railroad (SCL), the cars remained in service but were renamed.
+Hollywood Beach became Sun Ray, Miami Beach became Sun View, and Palm Beach became Sun Beam.
+The cars were also renumbered 6500-6502 respectively.
+The reason for the change was SCL's efforts to standardize the names of their passenger equipment.
+The old "Beach" names were given to the three 5 double bedroom-buffet-lounges SAL had owned in order to bring those cars in line with ACL's "Beach" cars of the same configuration.
+Those cars were used on the Silver Meteor prior to the delivery of the Sun Lounges, and were occasionally used afterward when a Sun Lounge was unavailable.

+Amtrak inherited all three lounges in 1971, keeping the SCL names but renumbering the cars for a second time.
+The cars were assigned numbers 3230–3232, and were Sun Beam, Sun Ray, and Sun View respectively.
+The cars were kept in service on the Silver Meteor, but were transferred to the Florida Special for the 1971-1972 winter season.
+Amtrak retired Sun View in 1977, and Sun Beam and Sun Ray followed in 1981.
 None of three were converted to head-end power under the Heritage Fleet program.
 The Sun Beam (Palm Beach) was scrapped in the 1980s.
 The other two cars are privately owned.